top of page

 THE HIKE:

-The pumping station brought water from the Jordan River for agricultural use and was run by Kinneret Courtyard.
+This pumping station brought water from the Jordan River for agricultural use and was run by Kinneret Courtyard.
 This was an experimental training farm founded in 1908 for agricultural workers who intended living in permanent settlements.
 Key figures in the Labor Zionist Movement and Second Aliya trained here or attended its seminars.
-Its socialist pioneers founded nearby Kibbutz Degania, the first kibbutz in the country, in 1910 and the moshav Nahalal.
+Its socialist pioneers founded in 1910 nearby Kibbutz Degania, the first kibbutz in the country, and the moshav Nahalal.

-Not mentioned on the sign here is anything about the 10 Yemenite families who worked for the kibbutz draining the swamp.
-They lived in storage rooms in this pumping station and were eventually driven from their homes after 18 years of working here.
-During this time, some of the adults and children died of malaria.
+Not mentioned on any sign is anything about the 10 Yemenite families who worked for Kibbutz Kinneret draining the swamp.
+During this time, some of the adults and their children died of malaria.
+They lived in storage rooms in this pumping station and were driven from their homes after 18 years of working here.
 This kibbutz was obviously selective in its socialist ideals.

 • From the door of Beit HaMotor continue along the bicycle trail.
 At the T-junction turn left in the direction around the lake.
 You may well see interesting birds and ducks here depending on the season and how much water is in the lake.